kkspencer/soundhound_tpm/domain_partnership_proposition.md

 By leveraging the Houndify platform and the Strava API, engineers can build new features such as voice coaches that can guide an athlete in real-time and provide feedback on her performance.

 Further, health protocols, such as a concussion protocol can be built into the app to detect warning signs of a concussion such as:
-- delayed repsonses (slow to answer questions or follow instructions)
+- delayed responses (slow to answer questions or follow instructions)
 - inattention (easily distracted or unable to follow conversations)
 - slurred or incoherent speech (making disjointed or incomprehensible statements)
 - inappropriate emotionally (appearing distraught, crying for no apparent reason)